wendydoog/pbe_project/paper1.md

 - The Gaussian-based dielectric model reveals a better agreement with the ensemble ⟨ΔG⟩.
 - Quantitatively, the mean relative unsigned error varies depending on the ε value used for a particular Gaussian based model, but there is always a case for all of the optimization environments where the mean relative unsigned error `≈5%`.
+- using the same value for GAUSS’s `ε_ref` and TRAD’s `ε_in` yields a more `negative` value for the former.

+***

+####  what structural factors that mostly influence the ability of the two dielectric models to reproduce ensemble from a single structure？